goatonabicycle/python-lyrics-analisys/README.md

 # python-lyrics-analisys
-Still figuring out what this actually is.
+I am still figuring out what I want to do with this.
+Right now it's very much still in an idea phase.

-Still figuring out how python works.
+I am using this to figure out how python works.

-Currently run through `genius-songs-by-artist.py`

 To get this running from scratch:

-- Latest python
+- Have latest python
-- 'pip install bs4'
+- `pip install bs4`
-- 'pip install requests'
+- `pip install requests`
-- run 'genius-songs-by-artist.py'
+- terminal -> `python genius-songs-by-artist.py`